Quark-diquark potential and diquark mass from Lattice QCD: Cubic group transformations

 \section{Cubic group transformations}

-The $A_1$ representation of the cubic group has 48 elements, each being products of three $\frac{\pi}{2}$-rotations about $x$, $y$ and $z$ axes and the parity transformation.
-Thus the elements are representable by the parity-inversion and the order 4 sub-group matrices $C_x$, $C_y$ and $C_z$ given by
+The cubic group has 48 elements, each being products of three $\frac{\pi}{2}$-rotations about $x$, $y$ and $z$ axes and the parity transformation.
+The elements are representable by the parity-inversion and the order 4 sub-group matrices $C_x$, $C_y$ and $C_z$ given by \begin{widetext}

-\Table{table:cubic_list} summarizes the 24 proper rotations ($A_1^+$).
-Combining these and the parity-inversion, we get 48 elements of $A_1$.
+\end{widetext} \Table{table:cubic_list} summarizes the 24 proper rotations.
+Combining these and the parity-inversion, we get 48 elements of $O_h$.